aliceliveprojects/WildLoggingDBParent/README.md

 ### Get the return type right

-Finally, we noticed that the SPWA was not giving us the species name associated with the event - itwas because we were returning an array of 1 item, instead of the object itself.
+Finally, we noticed that the SPWA was not giving us the species name associated with the event - it was because we were returning an array of 1 item, instead of the object itself.

 ## Final Release